balqui/degais/paper/paper.md

-transaction, we ensure that the edge $(x,y)$ is present in the graph, and that only such edges are: thus, items coincide with vertices in the graph, and they remain disconnected when they don't appear jointly in any transaction.
+transaction, we ensure that the edge $(x,y)$ is present in the graph, and that only such edges are: thus, items coincide with vertices in the graph, and they remain disconnected exactly when they don't appear jointly in any transaction.

 Sometimes, we may be interested in keeping track of quantitative information that the standard Gaifman graph lacks.